To Handle Adultery, You Need To Forgive, Not Divorce

 STM Bible Lesson

 Lesson focus: Matthew 6:14-15.
-Bible lesson background: This is a short lesson on dealing with adultery.
-In other words, willful sexual abuse of the marriage contract.
-Try to forgive first, to please God, before you think of other actions.
+Bible lesson background, Matthew 6:14-15: This lesson deals with adultery from a different perspective.
+Try to forgive first, to please God, before you think of other actions, e.g., divorce.

 To forgive, one must not be bitter or want revenge.
 In fact, you show love and mercy to the other person(s).
 Plus, you no longer blame them for what they did.